Census (Confidentiality) Act 1991

-The Census (Confidentiality) Act 1991 is an Act of Parliament of the Parliament of the United Kingdom.
-It gained Royal Assent on 7 March 1991.
+The Census (Confidentiality) Act 1991 (c.
+6) is an act of the Parliament of the United Kingdom.
+It gained royal assent on 7 March 1991.

-The Act amended Section 8 of the Census Act 1920 by replacing a subsection concerning penalties for the unlawful disclosure of personal information from the census.
+The act amended section 8 of the Census Act 1920 by replacing a subsection concerning penalties for the unlawful disclosure of personal information from the census.

-The Act applies to Great Britain.
-Separate legislation in the form of the Census (Confidentiality) (Northern Ireland) Order 1991 exists for Northern Ireland.
+The act applies to Great Britain.
+Separate legislation in the form of the Census (Confidentiality) (Northern Ireland) Order 1991 (SI 1991/760) exists for Northern Ireland.